sebastianomelita/ArduinoBareMetal/lorawan.md

 // COMPILE_REGRESSION_TEST, and in that case we define FILLMEIN to a non-
 // working but innocuous value.
 //
+#define FILLMEIN 1
+/*
 #ifdef COMPILE_REGRESSION_TEST
-# define FILLMEIN 0
+#define FILLMEIN 0
 #else
-# warning "You must replace the values marked FILLMEIN with real values from the TTN control panel!"
+#warning "You must replace the values marked FILLMEIN with real values from the TTN control panel!"
-# define FILLMEIN (#dont edit this, edit the lines that use FILLMEIN)
+#define FILLMEIN (#dont edit this, edit the lines that use FILLMEIN)
 #endif
+*/
 // This EUI must be in little-endian format, so least-significant-byte
 // first.
 When copying an EUI from ttnctl output, this means to reverse
 // the bytes.
 For TTN issued EUIs the last bytes should be 0xD5, 0xB3,